boxblinkracer/reacticon-demo/README.md

-Also, I tried to automate CSS animations from within the pipeline in www.buddy.works So if you do find any rain or sun animations...just ignore them, they are were just a joke ;)
+Also, I tried to automate CSS animations from within the pipeline in www.buddy.works So if you do find any rain or sun animations...just ignore them, they were just a joke ;)

 have fun